zackverdin/Biohackathon-Team-12/README.md

 To test this hypothesis, the following methods can be used:

-### Cell Line Modification:
+1.)
+Cell Line Modification:
+a.)
+Use CRISPR/Cas9 system to create BRCA2 KO, BARD1 KO, PALB2 KO, and MCF10A cell lines.
+b.)
+These cell llines can be verified through sequencing and Western bloting.

+2.)
+Protein Complex Analysis:
+a.)
+Perform co-immunoprecipitation (CO-IP) and western bloting to assess complex formationa and protein levels.

+3.)
+DNA Damage Response Assay: a.)
+Induce DNA damage with ionizing radiation or mitomycin C. b.)
+Analyze γ-H2AX and RAD51 foci formation at various time points.

+4.)
+Genomic Instability Assessment: a.)
+Conduct metaphase spread analysis for chromosomal aberrations. b.)
+Then perform whole-genome sequencly to detect variations/mutations.

+5.)
+Cell Transformation Assays a.)
+Soft agar colony formation assay. b.)
+3D Matrigel culture for acini formation analysis.

+6.)
+Gene Expression Analysis
+a.)
+RNA sequencing analysis
+b.)
+DNA repair and cancer-related pathway analysis.

+7.)
+Rescue Experiments
+a.)
+Re-express the wild type genes in KO cell lines. b.)
+Assess Phenotype rescue by repeating assays.

+8.)
+Data Analysis:
+a.)
+Use various statistical tests (ANOVA tests) and corections. b.)
+Visualize the data using R or GraphPad.

 a.
-CRISPR/Cas9 Gene Editing:
-Design guide RNAs (gRNAs) targeting BRCA2, BARD1, and PALB2 genes.
-Transfect MCF10A cells (normal breast epithelial cell line) with CRISPR/Cas9 plasmids containing the gRNAs.
-Create single knockout cell lines for each gene: BRCA2-/-, BARD1-/-, and PALB2-/-.
-Generate a control cell line using non-targeting gRNA.
-Verify knockouts by Sanger sequencing and Western blotting.

-### Protein Complex Analysis:
-a.
-Co-Immunoprecipitation (Co-IP):
-Prepare cell lysates from wild-type and knockout cell lines.
-Perform Co-IP using antibodies against BRCA2, BARD1, and PALB2.
-Analyze precipitates by Western blotting to assess complex formation.

-b.
-Western Blotting:
-Prepare whole cell lysates from all cell lines.
-Separate proteins by SDS-PAGE and transfer to PVDF membranes.
-Probe with antibodies against BRCA2, BARD1, and PALB2.
-Quantify protein levels using densitometry.

-### DNA Damage Response Assay:
-a.
 DNA Damage Induction:
 Treat cells with ionizing radiation (2 Gy) or mitomycin C (100 ng/mL) for 1 hour.

-b. γ-H2AX Foci Formation:
-Fix cells at 0, 1, 4, and 24 hours post-treatment.
-Perform immunofluorescence staining for γ-H2AX.
-Capture images using a fluorescence microscope.
-Count foci in at least 100 cells per condition using ImageJ software.

-c.
-RAD51 Foci Formation:
-Follow the same procedure as γ-H2AX, but stain for RAD51.
-Analyze foci formation at 4 and 8 hours post-treatment.

-### Genomic Instability Assessment:
-a.
-Metaphase Spread Analysis:
-Treat cells with colcemid (0.1 μg/mL) for 4 hours.
-Harvest cells, treat with hypotonic solution, and fix with methanol/acetic acid.
-Prepare metaphase spreads on slides and stain with Giemsa.
-Analyze 50 metaphases per cell line for chromosomal aberrations.

-b.
-Next-Generation Sequencing:
-Extract genomic DNA from each cell line.
-Prepare libraries for whole-genome sequencing.
-Perform paired-end sequencing on an Illumina platform.
-Analyze data for copy number variations and mutations using appropriate bioinformatics tools.

-### Cell Transformation Assays:
-a.
-Soft Agar Colony Formation:
-Prepare 0.6% base agar layer in 6-well plates.
-Mix cells with 0.3% top agar and plate over the base layer.
-Incubate for 2-3 weeks, feeding with media every 3-4 days.
-Stain colonies with crystal violet and count using a stereomicroscope.

-b.
-3D Matrigel Culture:
-Coat 8-well chamber slides with Matrigel.
-Seed cells in media containing 2% Matrigel.
-Culture for 14 days, changing media every 4 days.
-Analyze acini formation using phase-contrast microscopy.

-### Gene Expression Analysis:
-a.
-RNA Sequencing:
-Extract total RNA from each cell line.
-Prepare cDNA libraries for RNA-seq.
-Perform paired-end sequencing on an Illumina platform.
-Analyze differential gene expression using DESeq2 or similar software.

-b.
-Pathway Analysis:
-Use tools like GSEA or IPA to identify dysregulated pathways.
-Focus on pathways related to DNA repair, cell cycle, and cancer.

-### Rescue Experiments:

-a.
-Gene Re-expression:
-Clone wild-type BRCA2, BARD1, and PALB2 cDNAs into lentiviral vectors.
-Transduce respective knockout cells with these vectors.
-Select stable cell lines expressing the wild-type genes.

-b.
-Phenotype Rescue Assessment:
-Repeat key assays (DNA damage response, genomic stability, transformation) with rescued cell lines.

-### Data Analysis:
-Use appropriate statistical tests (e.g., t-test, ANOVA) to compare results between wild-type, knockout, and rescued cell lines.
-Perform multiple testing corrections (e.g., Benjamini-Hochberg) where applicable.
-Use GraphPad Prism or R for statistical analyses and data visualization.
+The hypothesis and experiment section were generated with assistance from Prometheus, an AI tool (Prometheus, 2024).